KEYNOTE PANEL: What we long for and where we belong // Ce qui nous appartient et ce qui nous retient

 - There will be walking companions on request to help anyone walk to and from the space safely for this event.
 Please email firstname.lastname@example.org to request the help of a walking companion.

-- There is a ramp at the entrance of the building.
-Note that the bathroom has only one support bar.
+- articule's gallery is wheelchair accessible.
+There is a ramp at the entrance of the building.
+The bathroom is partially accessible to persons using a wheelchair; please also note that there is only one support bar.